ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/VMware_NSX-T.md

 ---
-description: IP Fabric supports NSX-T API.
-NSX-T devices are discovered only through API.
+description: This section contains information on how to set up API discovery for VMware NSX-T.
 ---

 # VMware NSX-T

-Starting version `4.3`, IP Fabric supports NSX-T API.
-NSX-T devices are discovered only through API.
+Starting with version `4.3`, IP Fabric supports the NSX-T API.
+NSX-T devices are discovered only through the API.

-To add NSX-T to discovery global settings, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API** and click **+ Add**.
-Afterwards, choose `VMware NSX-T` from the list and fill in:
+To add NSX-T to the global discovery settings, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API** and click **+ Add**.
+Afterwards, select `VMware NSX-T` from the list and fill in:

-- **Username and password** used to log in to NSX Manager
+- **Username** and **Password** used to log in to NSX Manager
-- **Base URL** of NSX Manager server (`https://nsx-manager-ip-address`)
+- **Base URL** of the NSX Manager server (`https://nsx-manager-ip-address`)
 - [**Slug**](index.md#slug-and-comment)

 ## General Support Information

-- IP Fabric supports NSX-T from version `3.0` and higher, development was done on version `3.1.2`, the latest version is `3.2`.
-We are not supporting the `2.x` versions, there are a lot of differences, VMware’s end of general support was in September 2021.
-[Product Lifecycle Matrix](https://lifecycle.vmware.com/#/)
+- IP Fabric supports NSX-T version `3.0` and higher.
+  Development was done on version `3.1.2`, and the latest version is `3.2`.
+We do not support the `2.x` versions due to significant differences, VMware's end of general support was in September 2021, see the [Product Lifecycle Matrix](https://lifecycle.vmware.com/#/).

-- NSX-T running as on-premises (there are also cloud versions for AWS and Azure, where can NSX-T cloud be deployed on top of AWS/Azure infrastructure), but we don’t support it now.
+- NSX-T runs on-premises.
+(There are also cloud versions for AWS and Azure, where NSX-T can be deployed on top of AWS/Azure infrastructure, but we do not support these cloud versions currently.)

-- We don’t collect any data from vCenter, as NSX-T is multiplatform and supports KVM and bare metal servers as well, if those are connected to the NSX-T cloud, we will collect information about those also.
+- We do not collect any data from vCenter.
+Since NSX-T is multiplatform and supports KVM and bare-metal servers as well, if those are connected to the NSX-T cloud, we will collect information about those also.